osllmai/IndoxGen/docs/InteractiveFeedbackSynth.md

 ## Installation

-To use the `SyntheticDataGeneratorHF`, you need to have Python 3.9+ installed.
+To use the `InteractiveFeedbackSynth`, you need to have Python 3.9+ installed.
 You can install the required dependencies using pip:

 ```bash
 pip install indoxGen